What is a Zoo Educator?

 Duties and Responsibilities

-Zoo educators have a multifaceted role that involves a variety of duties and responsibilities aimed at engaging visitors and promoting conservation education.
+Zoo educators have a variety of duties and responsibilities that focus on teaching the public about animals, conservation, and the environment.
 Some of their key responsibilities include:

 Types of Zoo Educators